How Much Weight Can A Horse Carry? (With Charts)

 Whenever somebody new calls me wanting to book riding lessons I always ask what their weight is.
 While most people are happy giving me their height a lot of them seem perplexed by being asked their weight, not realizing that there’s an upper limit to how much a horse can carry.

 How heavy is too heavy to ride a horse?
-The strongest horse in the world can comfortably carry a 360 lb rider (along with all of the tack) but will struggle with a rider weighing excess of that.
+The strongest horse in the world can comfortably carry a 360 lb rider (along with all of the tack) but will struggle with a rider weighing in excess of that.

 No two horses or riders are the same which is why there are no official rules on what is an acceptable weight for a rider.
 Ask a handful of people what they think the limit should be and chances are most will give you a different number with some saying no more than 10% of the horse’s weight while others will say 20%.
 The trouble with this though is that there’s no real evidence behind any of those percentages.

-If you say that the rider should only be 10% then that means the average woman (weighing 170.6 pounds) would be too heavy for a Quarter Horse.
-Whereas if you take 20% as acceptable then that means the same woman would be able to ride some pony breeds such as the Quarter Pony and that a 486 pound rider would still be able to ride.
-Some people even insist that a horse can happily carry a rider weighing 25% of their weight, but none of these percentages give a realistic answer to the question.
+If you say that the rider should only be 10% then that means the average woman (weighing 170.6 pounds) would be too heavy for a Quarter Horse, which isn’t the case.
+Whereas if you take 20% as acceptable then that means the same woman would be able to ride some pony breeds such as the Quarter Pony and that a 486 pound rider would still be able to ride many horses.

 Is there a weight limit for riding a horse?